Eileen Gu

-Eileen Feng Gu (born September 3, 2003), also known by her Chinese name Gu Ailing (谷爱凌), is a freestyle skier.
-Born in the United States, she has competed for China in halfpipe, slopestyle, and big air events since 2019.
+Eileen Feng Gu (born September 3, 2003), also known by her Chinese name Gu Ailing (谷爱凌), is a Chinese-American freestyle skier and model.
+She has represented China in halfpipe, slopestyle, and big air events since the 2018–19 season.
+With three gold and three silver medals, Gu is the most decorated freestyle skier in Olympic history.

-At age 18, Gu became the youngest Olympic champion in freestyle skiing after winning gold medals in big air and halfpipe, and a silver medal in slopestyle, at the 2022 Winter Olympics in Beijing.
+Gu was born and raised in the United States.
+She began competing for China in 2019.
+At age 18, she became the youngest Olympic champion in freestyle skiing after winning gold medals in big air and halfpipe, and a silver medal in slopestyle, at the 2022 Winter Olympics in Beijing.
 She is the first freestyle skier to win three medals at a single Winter Olympics.

-Her decision to compete for China was controversial, drawing international attention.
+At the 2026 Winter Olympics in Milan-Cortina, Gu won gold in women's halfpipe and two additional silver medals in big air and slopestyle, setting the Olympic medal record in freestyle skiing, surpassing all previous competitors regardless of gender.

-Time named her as one of the 100 most influential people in the world under the 'Pioneers' category on its annual list in 2022.
-Forbes listed her as the second-highest earning female athlete in the world in 2023.
+Time named Gu as one of the 100 most influential people in the world under its Pioneers category on its annual list in 2022.
+She was subsequently featured on the magazine's February 9, 2026, edition.
+She was the fourth-highest earning female athlete in the world in 2025.

+Gu won the Laureus World Action Sportsperson of the Year in 2023.
+She also co-hosted the 2026 Laureus World Sports Awards alongside Novak Djokovic.
+This marks the first time that two athletes hosted the Laureus World Sports Awards.